Reflections in a Golden Eye (film): Plot

-Major Penderton assigns Private Williams to clear some foliage at his private officer's quarters instead of his usual duty of maintaining the horses and stables.
-Penderton's wife Leonora prepares to go horseback riding with Lt.
-Col. Langdon.
-Their affair is revealed, as well as Leonora's strong bond with her horse Firebird.
-Williams is shown to be sympathetic to all the horses in the stable.
-One day while riding, Langdon, Leonora and Penderton see Williams riding nude and bareback on one of the military horses.
-Penderton is critical of this to Leonora but his secret interest in the free-spirited Williams is clear.

-Leonora and Penderton have an argument that same night, in which Leonora taunts Penderton and strips naked in front of him.
-Williams watches them from outside the house, and from then on spies on them.
+One day, Major Penderton assigns Williams to clear some foliage at his private officer's quarters instead of his usual duty of maintaining the horses and stables.
+Upon meeting Leonora, Williams becomes enamored with her.
+That night, while the Pendertons and Langdons have a card game, Williams spies on them.
+He witnesses an argument between Leonora and Penderton, in which Leonora taunts Penderton and strips naked in front of him.
+From then on, Williams begins to spy on the couple.
 He eventually breaks into the house and watches Leonora sleep at night, unbeknownst to Penderton as they have separate bedrooms.
 As he continues this practice, Williams starts to go through Leonora's belongings, especially her lingerie and perfume.
+Alison witnesses Williams leaving the room one night, and questions Leonora about it, but she dismisses it as her imagination.